 Another option is to register for free as a Global Freeloader on globalfreeloaders.com.
 This program is similar to Couch Surfers, but Global Freeloaders have to host guests within 6 months of registering.

-joomla.servas.org) is a cultural exchange group that’s UN approved and almost 50 years old.
+joomla.servas.org is a cultural exchange group that’s UN approved and almost 50 years old.
 It’s a fantastic, proven network of people and places.
 Members are rigorously interviewed before they’re approved for membership.

 Join the Hospitality Club (hospitalityclub.org), another cultural exchange program that is entirely internet-based.
 Members are thoroughly investigated including passport checks, online feedback and bank balance check.

 Explore Other Cheap Travel Options

 If you can strategize trip itineraries for travel groups, you might be able to work as a travel group leader.
 It’ll be your job to plan every step of the travel, including visas and stay arrangements.
 For more information, see adventures-abroad.com and adventuresincorporated.com.

 Advertise your house-sitting services on the following sites: mindmyhouse.com and housecarers.com and also on social networking sites.
 Can you say no to free accommodation in return for watering the plants and feeding the cat?

 If you can contribute your skills on a cruise or yacht as a handyman, steward, cooking staff, entertainer or event manager, you might be able to join a boat crew.
 Check out yacht or cruise crew opportunities online at royalcaribbean.com or carnival.com.

 Check with relocation or rental companies if you can drive people’s cars to their new homes.
 The car owner will pay for the fuel costs and if you can manage accommodation and food, it’s cheap travel.

 Look up the UNESCO Study Abroad Guide at unesco.org/... for learning opportunities abroad and check out international travel scholarships.

 If someone is traveling the same direction as you, ask if you can join them.
 You can offset fuel costs with cheap stay options.
-Check out carpooling.co.uk, thorntree.lonelyplanet.com, erideshare.com, hitchhikers.org and compartir.org.
+Check out carpooling.co.uk, thorntree.lonelyplanet.com, erideshare.com, mitfahren.de and compartir.org.

 If you’re not unwilling to work for your supper, barter labor for stay at hostels.
 You can apply for hostel jobs before your travel on sites like hostelworld.com, backpack.co.nz and so on.

 Look for short term gigs abroad.
 You can work as an English tutor, or as an au pair, as a fruit picker at wine farms and so on.
 Check out the following sites: aupair.com, greataupair.com, anyworkanywhere.com, goworkabout.com, swap.ca.

-If you own a house or apartment in any city, advertise it on homexchangevacation.com, homebase-hols.com or homeexchange.com.
+If you own a house or apartment in any city, advertise it on homeaway.co.uk, www.lovehomeswap.com, homebase-hols.com or homeexchange.com.
 You’ll find someone with a house at the place you want to visit.
 You two can coordinate and swap residences for the trip duration.